subraatakumar/React-Native-Interview-Questions/js_quesions.md

 23. [Default export vs named export](https://github.com/subraatakumar/React-Native-Interview-Questions/blob/main/answers/js/default_export_named.md)
 24. [Explain debouncing vs. throttling with usecases .](https://github.com/subraatakumar/React-Native-Interview-Questions/blob/main/answers/js/debouncing_throttling.md)
 25. [What defines a “pure function,” ?
 Explain with example.](https://github.com/subraatakumar/React-Native-Interview-Questions/blob/main/answers/js/pure_function.md)
-26. What is prototypal inheritance, and how do ES6 `class` declarations relate to prototypes?
-27. How do getters and setters work in ES6 classes?
-28. What are generator functions (`function*`), and how does `yield` work ?
-29. What are Symbols, and how can you use them to create unique object keys?
-30. When would you choose a `Map` vs. a `WeakMap` for storing component‑scoped caches?
-31. How do `JSON.stringify` and `JSON.parse` work under the hood?
-32.
-33. What are Typed Arrays (`ArrayBuffer`, `Uint8Array`, etc.), and when would you use them?
-34. How do tagged template literals work, and give an example use in styling or localization.
-35. How do you implement memoization in JavaScript to cache expensive calculations?

-## Advanced Engine Internals (36–50)
-Deep dives into event‑loop behavior, memory management, strict mode, and runtime optimizations that show true mastery.

-37. How does garbage collection work in V8 (mark‑and‑sweep, generational GC)?
-38. Explain the Temporal Dead Zone (TDZ) in ES6 and give an example of accessing a `let` before initialization.
-39. What is tail‑call optimization, and does JavaScript implement it?
-40. How do modules get loaded and executed differently in Metro bundler versus a browser?
-41. What is strict mode, and how does it change JavaScript semantics in ES modules ?
-42. How do `Proxy` objects and the `Reflect` API enable meta‑programming?
-43. How do you detect and prevent memory leaks in a long‑running React Native app?
-44. What are service workers? *(Not in RN—name this to show you know the RN environment doesn’t support them.)*
-45. How does the Metro bundler’s tree‑shaking work with ES Modules?
-46. What role do micro‑optimizations (e.g., caching array length, avoiding repeated property lookups) play on the single‑threaded JS bridge in RN?
-47. How can you offload heavy work off the JS thread to keep animations smooth?
-48. Explain the differences between strict equality checks for objects and primitive values.
-49. How does the `arguments` object differ from rest parameters?
-50. What are WebAssembly bindings in React Native, and how would you call a WASM function from JS?